• Skip to primary navigation

 A bowl of Turkish homemade yogurt is a staple side dish served at lunch or dinner in a typical Turkish home.
 And it is probably the most used ingredient in Turkish recipes from savory to sweet.

-• We use it in baking.
+- We use it in baking.
 Several bread recipes here like no yeast dinner rolls require yogurt.
-Also Turkish yogurt cake, also known as mom’s cake and chocolate yogurt muffins are great because they contain yogurt in their batter.

-• We also make yogurt marinades in recipes like lamb shish kabobs and in dips like a yogurt fruit dip.
+- We also use it in yogurt marinades when making lamb shish kabobs or tavuk sis and in dips like haydari.

 Tips and Tricks